One day, we may look back on 2020 as one of great turmoil—but also a moment in history in which the humble introvert came into his own.

 Toward an ‘Introvert Ideal’

-The coronavirus pandemic has seen some promising steps taken towards a different status quo, one that is, in many regards, shaped towards the introvert’s need for less stimulation.
+The coronavirus pandemic has seen some promising steps taken toward a different status quo, one that is, in many regards, shaped towards the introvert’s need for less stimulation.

 It’s not yet clear how much of this new introvert-friendly normal will endure, post-coronavirus.